 Founded in 1737, the present building was erected in 1771.

-The following includes excerpts from The Presbyterian Parish of Deerfield Street (Revised) by F. Alan Palmer.
+The following includes excerpts from “The Presbyterian Parish of Deerfield Street” (Revised) by F. Alan Palmer.

 The pioneers who in turn settled on the land near Ben Davis found neighbors in the area.
 Judge L.Q.C.
-Elmer in his history of Cumberland County says there was a considerable tribe of Lenni Lenape Indians living near Cedar Grove (Seeley) along the Cohansey Creek….
-In the old section of the Presbyterian cemetery there are said to be a number of Indian graves….
+Elmer in his history of Cumberland County says there was a considerable tribe of Lenni Lenape Indians living near Cedar Grove (Seeley) along the Cohansey Creek; in the old section of the Presbyterian cemetery there are said to be a number of Indian graves.

-By 1732 a sufficient number of persons were living in the area to justify the erection of a log school house.
+By 1732 a sufficient number of people were living in the area to justify the erection of a log school house.
 The general location of the school is known to have been near the foundations of an old bridge that still remains just east of the Chapel Yard cemetery across from the church.
 This school was also used as a meeting house by the residents of Deerfield and it was there they conducted their first religious services.
-By 1737 the school became inadequate for this purpose because of the increased number of persons attending public worship and the Presbyterian Society built their first meeting house, also of logs, upon ground given them for that purpose by Abraham Garrison….
+By 1737 the school became inadequate for this purpose because of the increased number of people attending public worship and the Presbyterian Society built their first meeting house, also of logs, upon ground given them for that purpose by Abraham Garrison.

 It was in this primitive Log Meeting House that the entire ministry of Andrew Hunter (1747-1760) was conducted when serving as the pastor to the combined congregations of Deerfield and Greenwich.
 The Greenwich congregation had eleven years earlier replaced their own log church with a brick structure said to have been the largest such building in Salem County.
 It was to the little “Log Church in the Forest” that Enoch Green came in 1767.
-Although a part of Mr. Green’s previous ministry had been in Egg Harbor and he was accustomed to rustic surroundings, he had come to Deerfield from a temporary pastorate near Princeton, and he very quickly persuaded his new congregation to give thought to the replacement of the picturesque church constructed of fragrant cedar logs….
+Although a part of Mr. Green’s previous ministry had been in Egg Harbor and he was accustomed to rustic surroundings, he had come to Deerfield from a temporary pastorate near Princeton, and he very quickly persuaded his new congregation to give thought to the replacement of the picturesque church constructed of fragrant cedar logs.

+Soon after the installation of the Rev. Enoch Green in 1767 the people began gathering stone in preparation for the new Meeting House.
+On the 25th of May 1771, a tract of land, triangular in shape and containing approximately one-third of an acre, was purchased from Daniel Ogden and Azariah Moore, on which the new Meeting House was even then in the process of being built.
 The church at Deerfield is constructed of a material known as “Jersey Sandstone” which is a conglomerate of sand and pebbles bound together with iron ore.
-This was a material particularly familiar to Enoch Green who had served as an itinerant preacher in that part of Atlantic County then known as “Egg Harbor”, where were located the active iron foundries at Batso and Weymouth which at that time produced most of the iron made in the colonies….
-When the building is examined it is obvious that the large regularly formed stones were used on the side facing the road and on the south side; small irregular stones were used in the walls toward the north and the stream where they would not be visible to passersby….
+This was a material particularly familiar to Enoch Green who had served as an itinerant preacher in that part of Atlantic County then known as “Egg Harbor”, where the active iron foundries at Batso and Weymouth were located, which at that time produced most of the iron made in the colonies.
+When the building is examined it is obvious that the large regularly formed stones were used on the side facing the road and on the south side; small irregular stones were used in the walls toward the north and the stream where they would not be visible to passersby.

 There was no tower or bell on this or any other Presbyterian Church.
 Such extensions of worship to the Calvinists of that day represented the Church of England or even the Roman Church.
-Bear in mind, the Presbyterians who built their house of worship in Deerfield were stern Puritans to whom any sort of symbolism smacked of idolatry….
+Bear in mind, the Presbyterians who built their house of worship in Deerfield were stern Puritans to whom any sort of symbolism smacked of idolatry.

-The third piece of property immediately adjacent to the church was acquired from Uriah Davis and his wife Sarah in the year of 1792….
-This small tract of land immediately north of the church, and which crossed the road to form part of what is now the “Chapel Yard” contained a trifle more than one and a half acres for which the congregation paid the sum of eight pounds and thirteen shillings “in gold and silver money.” … In 1810 the tract of land on which the Education Building is now standing was sold to the congregation for the sum of one dollar.
-This lot contained three-quarters of an acre….
+The third piece of property immediately adjacent to the church was acquired from Uriah Davis and his wife Sarah in the year of 1792.
+This small tract of land immediately north of the church, and which crossed the road to form part of what is now the “Chapel Yard” contained a trifle more than one and a half acres for which the congregation paid the sum of eight pounds and thirteen shillings “in gold and silver money.”
+In 1810 the tract of land on which the Education Building is now standing was sold to the congregation for the sum of one dollar.
+This lot contained three-quarters of an acre.

 The Renovation of 1858

-Soon after Dr. Thomas Cattell accepted the call to become the pastor at Deerfield, it was decided the old church had become outmoded in appearance, and plans were drawn up to engage in a major building program….
+Soon after Dr. Thomas Cattell accepted the call to become the pastor at Deerfield, it was decided the old church had become outmoded in appearance, and plans were drawn up to engage in a major building program.
 Basically, the alteration called for the addition of 25 feet to the north end of the building with a shallow recess to accommodate the high pulpit which was still to be reached by stairs.
-Five tall slightly arched windows on the east and west sides of the building replaced the previous sash and east entrance door.
+Five tall slightly arched windows on the east and west sides of the building replaced the previous sash windows and east entrance door.
 It specified that each of the new windows was to contain 36 panes of clear “cylinder” glass.
 The brick floor was taken up and replaced with a level wooden floor.
 The gallery across the south end was retained but the portions extending across the north and east sides were removed.
-A vestibule was formed beneath the gallery by erecting a partition which contained four windows….
+A vestibule was formed beneath the gallery by erecting a partition which contained four windows.
 On August 23, 1858, the congregation assembled at the church to attend the ceremony of laying the cornerstone of the addition to the church.
 The Rev. E.P.
-Shields of Pittsgrove read a brief history of the church, a copy of which was to be deposited in the cornerstone… besides the history there was deposited … a list of members of the church from 1732 to 1803; a list of all the Elders from the organization of the church to the present; a list of the members now living in communion with the church, together with some prominent items of general interest, including a copy of The Presbyterian and of the Bridgeton Chronicle….
+Shields of Pittsgrove read a brief history of the church, a copy of which was to be deposited in the cornerstone.
+In addition to the history there was deposited a list of members of the church from 1732 to 1803; a list of all the Elders from the organization of the church to the present; a list of the members now living in communion with the church, together with some prominent items of general interest, including a copy of The Presbyterian and of the Bridgeton Chronicle.

 Location of the Choir Loft

 During the pastorate of the Rev. James D. Hunter, the records of the Session indicate that the proposition to alter the church so as to provide a place for the choir at the rear of the pulpit was favorably acted upon, August 29, 1881.
-With this change the pulpit was lowered; the organ and choir were placed behind a paneled screen on the pulpit platform with much the same appearance as it has today….
+With this change the pulpit was lowered; the organ and choir were placed behind a paneled screen on the pulpit platform with much the same appearance as it has today.

 Building a Chapel – 1878

 In May of 1878 a motion was passed by the congregation authorizing the Trustees to give consideration to proceeding with the building of a “Session House.”
 In December of that same year the Chapel was completed.
 The use of the new building was defined as follows: It is the intent of the congregation that it shall be used not only for Sunday School and such Church services as may be deemed necessary, but for lectures, entertainments, etc., which might not appropriately be held in the House of God; excepting political addresses and all utterances at variance with the doctrines held by the Presbyterian body.
+The Sunday School and Nursery School as well as other meetings or activities associated with the church are today held in a building which is the enlargement of the structure built over 150 years ago and which is the present auditorium of our Education Building.
+The Deerfield Presbyterian Chapel was built by Leonard Conover and Joshua Ackley for the agreed sum of twelve hundred and seventy dollars.

 The Renovation of 1907